richardatval/www.yesproject.org/who-we-are.md

 Our purpose is to support local young people to overcome challenges and barriers that have prevented them from finding a job or seeking further education.

-The YES Project is delivered by Voluntary Action LeicesterShire and funded by Big Lottery Fund and the European Social Fund.

 ### Our work is made up of three principles:

 **We believe in a better you.** We’ll help you to build a brighter future by supporting and mentoring you to overcome barriers that prevent you from getting a job.